Club Puebla: 1960s

-After numerous attempts, Manuel Sánchez Gomez, Leonardo Ortiz and Rafael Durá succeeded in reforming the stripe club, and Puebla returned to professional football.
-On 19 February 1964 The federation allowed the club to take part of the 1964–65 second division league tournament.
-Donato Alonso was coach of that squad and formed it with second division players, amateur Puebla players and veteran 1950s players.
-The first game was played in the estadio Ignacio Zaragoza against Ciudad Victoria which ended in a 2–2 draw.
-Roberto Torres y Francisco Escamilla scored for Puebla.
-The first victory was against Texcoco with a score of 4–1 and the club remained undefeated for the next 15 rounds, until they fell 1–0 to Ciudad Victoria in Ciudad Victoria.
-Puebla finished 6 in this tournament.
+After numerous attempts, Manuel Sánchez Gómez, Leonardo Ortiz and Rafael Durá succeeded in reforming the stripe club, and Puebla returned to professional football.
+On February 19, 1964, the federation allowed the club to take part of the 1964–65 second division league tournament.
+Donato Alonso was coach of that squad and formed it with Segunda División players, amateur Puebla players and veteran 1950s players.
+The first game was played in the Estadio Ignacio Zaragoza against Correcaminos UAT which ended in a 2–2 draw.
+Roberto Torres and Francisco Escamilla scored for Puebla.
+The first victory was against Texcoco with a score of 4–1 and the club remained undefeated for the next 15 rounds, until they fell 1–0 to Correcaminos in Ciudad Victoria, Tamaulipas.
+Puebla finished in 6th place in this tournament.

-Puebla played 6 years in second division from 1964 to 1970 until a promotional series between Unión de Curtidores, Club Deportivo Nacional and Naucalpan.
+Puebla played 6 years in the Segunda División from 1964 to 1970 until a promotional series was held between Unión de Curtidores, Club Deportivo Nacional and Naucalpan.
 Puebla won their 3 matches played in Olímpico Universitario.
-The third and final match of the series was played against Naucalpán with a score of 1–0 that granted Puebla the promotion to first division.
+The third and final match of the series was played against Naucalpan with a score of 1–0 that granted Puebla the promotion to the Primera División.
 Gervasio Quiroz score the only goal in that game.
 The scores of the three games were 2–2 against Unión de Curtidores, 1–0 against Naucalpan, and 1–0 against Club Deportivo Nacional.